hiddenswitch/Spellsource/README.md

 Use `./gradlew tasks --group spellsource` to see all deployment related tasks.
 You will need to be an Administrative user for these.

 ### Troubleshooting

+> I am having issues with Git Submodules, like failures to download

+Public users do not have access to the private repositories that fail to download.
+You can safely ignore those errors.
+If you'd like to contribute to the private repositories, like the game client, please use the Discord invite link above and discuss with the team there.

 > I am seeing issues with too many files open.